-Any course may be repeated twice by an undergraduate student subject to the following conditions (effective for all new students entering for the fall 1991 and for all other university students beginning fall 1992):
+Any course may be repeated twice by an undergraduate student subject to the following conditions:

-- (1) To secure a grade ("A-F") or a grade of "NC", "CR" or "AUD", a student may repeat a course in which the previously received grade was "C-", "D + ", "D", "D-", "F", "AUD" or "NC".
-Registration under the "CR/NC" option is subject to the restrictions in the "CR./NC" policy a student may repeat a course in which the previously received grade was a "C-," "D+," "D," "D-," or "F," "CR," "NC," or "AUD."
+- (1) To secure a grade ("A-F") a student may repeat a course in which the previously received grade was a "C-," "D+," "D," "D-," or "F," "CR," "NC," or "AUD."
 Registrations under the "CR/NC" option are subject to the restrictions in the "CR/NC" policy. - (2) To secure a "CR," a student may repeat a course in which the previously received grade was a "NC."
-Registrations under the "CR/NC" option are subject to the restrictions in the "CR/NC" policy. - (3) To secure a grade ("A-F"), "CR," "NC," a student may repeat a course in
+Registrations under the "CR/NC" option are subject to the restrictions in the "CR/NC" policy. - (3) To secure a grade ("A-F"), "CR," "NC," a student may repeat a course in which the previously received grade was an "AUD."
+Registrations under the "CR/NC" option are subject to the restrictions in the "CR/NC" policy. - (4) A graded course ("A-F") may not be repeated for a grade of "AUD."

-- which the previously received grade was an "AUD."
-Registrations under the "CR/NC" option are subject to the restrictions in the "CR/NC" policy. - (4) A graded course ("A-F") may not be repeated for a grade of "AUD." - (5) A course taken under the "CR/NC" option may not be repeated for a grade of "AUD." - (2)(6) With the dean's permission, a student may substitute another course if the previous course is no longer offered.
-Courses must be repeated at the university of Akron. - (3)(7) Grades for all attempts at a course will appear on the student's official academic record. - (4)(8) Only the grade for the last attempt will be used in the grade point average - (5)(9) All grades for attempts at a course will be used in grade point calculation for the purpose of determining graduation with honors and class standing. - (6)(10) For purposes of this section, credit for this course or equivalent will apply only once toward meeting degree requirements. - (J) Approbation, probation, and dismissal. - (1) An undergraduate student who carries twelve or more credit hours during a semester and earns a quality point average of 3.25 or better is listed on the dean's list of the student's college. - (2) An undergraduate student who falls to maintain a total quality point ratio of 2.0 is on academic probation and is subject to such academic discipline as may be imposed by the dean of the student's college. - (3) Probation is a warning to the student whose academic record is unsatisfactory and who is in danger of being dismissed from the university.
+- (5) A course taken under the "CR/NC" option may not be repeated for a grade of "AUD." - (6) With the dean's permission, a student may substitute another course if the previous course is no longer offered.
+Courses must be repeated at the university of Akron. - (7) Grades for all attempts at a course will appear on the student's official academic record. - (8) Only the grade for the last attempt will be used in the grade point average - (9) All grades for attempts at a course will be used in grade point calculation for the purpose of determining graduation with honors and class standing. - (10) For purposes of this section, credit for this course or equivalent will apply only once toward meeting degree requirements. - (J) Approbation, probation, and dismissal. - (1) An undergraduate student who carries twelve or more credit hours during a semester and earns a quality point average of 3.25 or better is listed on the dean's list of the student's college. - (2) An undergraduate student who falls_fails to maintain a total quality point ratio of 2.0 is on academic probation and is subject to such academic discipline as may be imposed by the dean of the student's college. - (3) Probation is a warning to the student whose academic record is unsatisfactory and who is in danger of being dismissed from the university.
 A student may, however, be dismissed without having previously been placed on probation. - (4) Students dismissed from the university are not eligible to register for any credit courses.
 They may, however, enroll for noncredit work.
 Readmission may be granted by the dean of the college from which the student was dismissed.
-If the student wishes to re-enter a college other than the one from which the student was dismissed, the student must apply to the dean of the university college for permission to re-enter the university. - (5) Students dismissed from the university for reasons other than failure to meet academic standards are readmitted by action of the president only.

-(K) Auditing courses.
+If the student wishes to re-enter a college other than the one from which the student was dismissed, the student must apply to the dean of the university college for permission to re-enter the university. - (5) Students dismissed from the university for reasons other than failure to meet academic standards are readmitted by action of the president only. - (K) Auditing courses.